platformsh/platformsh-docs/docs/src/development/cli/_index.md

 title: "Use the command line interface (CLI)"
 weight: 3
 description: |
   See how to use and manage your Platform.sh projects directly from your terminal.
-Anything you can do within the management console can be done with the CLI.
+Anything you can do within the Console can be done with the CLI.
 sidebarTitle: "Use the CLI"
 layout: single
 keywords: